jakobharder/burntime/doc/ai-behavior.md

 - group
   - recruits available NPCs and equips followers before expanding
   - never attacks without armed followers
-  - prefers mercenaries, then a doctor if the group has none, technicians, additional doctors and other NPCs
+  - chooses randomly among NPCs in the difficulty-specific experience range
-  - prefers more experienced NPCs when candidates have the same class priority
+  - chooses randomly among all available NPCs when none match that range
 - camps
   - claims only sustainable locations and stations one follower as the first guard
   - requires suitable protection before claiming a location with gas or radiation